 THE KAY YOW AWARD

-NORFOLK STATE’S LARRY VICKERS RECIPIENT OF 2025 KAY YOW AWARD
+NORTH DAKOTA STATE’S JORY COLLINS RECIPIENT OF 2026 KAY YOW AWARD

 Presented annually to the top head coach in Women’s division I college basketball.

-SAN ANTONIO, TX -- Norfolk State’s Larry Vickers is the recipient of the 2025 Kay Yow National Coach of the Year award.
+BOSTON, MA -- North Dakota State’s Jory Collins is the recipient of the 2026 Kay Yow National Coach of the Year award.
 The award is presented annually to the top head coach in Women’s division I college basketball, who embodies a winning spirit while displaying great character, on and off the court.

-CollegeInsider.com pays tribute to one of the true icons of women’s college basketball with the Kay Yow Award.
+The Kay Yow award pays tribute to one of the true icons of women’s college basketball.

 Yow became the sixth head coach in the history of Division I women’s basketball to reach the 700-win plateau, finishing with a sterling record of 737–344 in her 34 seasons at NC State.